dotnetcore/EntityFrameworkCore.GaussDB/src/EFCore.GaussDB/README.md

 # GaussDB Entity Framework Core provider for PostgreSQL

-GaussDB.EntityFrameworkCore.PostgreSQL is the open source EF Core provider for PostgreSQL.
+DotNetCore.EntityFrameworkCore.GaussDB is the open source EF Core provider for PostgreSQL.
 It allows you to interact with PostgreSQL via the most widely-used .NET O/RM from Microsoft, and use familiar LINQ syntax to express queries.
-It's built on top of [GaussDB](https://github.com/GaussDB/GaussDB).
+It's built on top of [DotNetCore.GaussDB](https://github.com/dotnetcore/DotNetCore.GaussDB).

 The provider looks and feels just like any other Entity Framework Core provider.
 Here's a quick sample to get you started: